ooanishoo/react-ts-boilerplate/README.md

 <img width="407" alt="Screen Shot 2021-04-05 at 6 55 25 pm" src="https://user-images.githubusercontent.com/9260574/113556968-9eba1280-9640-11eb-96c6-61a106310b8a.png">

-- On GitHub, navigate to your fork of the prorject and copy the git url.
+- On GitHub, navigate to your fork of the project and copy the git url.
 Then clone the repo.
 - Example:

 ```shell